zowe/docs-site/docs/user-guide/install-zos.md

 1. Ensure that the software requirements described in [Preparing for installation](systemrequirements-zos.md) are met.

-1. Choose your method for installing Zowe on z/OS.
+2. Choose your method for installing Zowe on z/OS.

-   Each of the following formats contain the same contents.
+   Each method to perform Zowe server-side component installation contains the same contents.
 Choose the method based on your needs.
 The Zowe z/OS binaries are distributed in the following formats:

    - **Convenience build**
    The Zowe z/OS binaries are packaged as a PAX file which is a full product install.
 Transfer these binaries to a USS directory and expand the contents.
 Use the [zwe](installandconfig.md#zwe-server-command) command `zwe install` to extract a number of PDS members which contain load modules, JCL scripts, and PARMLIB entries.